Siddu-lingampelli/ConnectO/ADMIN_PANEL_ACCESS.md

 ## Overview

 An admin panel button has been added to the homepage that provides quick access to the admin dashboard.
-This button is **only visible to users with admin role**.
+This btton is **only visible to users with admin role**.

 ## Features Implemented